piranha/opster/docs/positional.rst

 Using opster
 ============

-Using Opster we can make a friendlier script, `pos2.py`, with only two additional lines of code:
+Using Opster we can make a friendlier script, `pos2.py`, with only a handful of changes:

 .. literalinclude:: scripts/pos2.py
-  :emphasize-lines: 6, 8, 10, 15
+  :emphasize-lines: 5, 7, 9, 14

 Let us briefly consider the changes highlighted above: